 Fun Fact: They are the most devoted breed of all the Sighthounds!

 |Height (at the withers)||Males 25in - 29in, Females 23.5in - 27.5in|

 |Weight||Males 44lb - 55lb, Females 33lb - 44lb|

 |Color||Black, Brindle, Blue Fawn, Clear Sand, Dark Fawn and Grizzle|

 |Common health issues||Bloat, Gastric torsion, Hip dysplasia, Hypothyrodism, von Willebrand disease|

 |Other Names||Tuareg Sloughi|

-The Azawakh originates from West Africa, and is named after the Azawakh Valley, which is situated in the Sahara Desert.
-They have accompanied the wandering people of Touaerag for centuries as both hunting and guard dogs (and valued companions!).
-Although little much else is known about their history, it is thought that they probably share ancestors with the Saluki and Sloughi dog.
-Because the breed is used to hot conditions, they are very lean and muscular in build, and therefore making excellent jogging partners!
-It is also vital your pooch has a little jumper that it can wear in winter, as their thin bodies can get very chilly!
-But once they’ve been on their daily walks, they are happy to relax for the rest of the day on the sofa, soaking up the sun.
+The Azawakh originates from West Africa and is named after the Azawakh Valley, which is situated in the Sahara Desert.
+They have accompanied the wandering people of Touaerag for centuries as both hunting and guard dogs (and valued companions).
+Although little is known about their history, it is thought that they probably share ancestors with the Saluki and Sloughi dog.
+Because the breed is used to hot conditions, they are very lean and muscular in build, and therefore make excellent jogging partners!
+It is vital your pooch has a little jumper that it can wear in winter, as their thin bodies can get very chilly!
+Once they’ve been on their daily walks, they are happy to relax for the rest of the day on the sofa, soaking up the sun.